KlashbeN/BrowseAMall/README.md

 Currently, we have done:
 * The banner image which is used on every page.
 * Setup the email accounts needed.
-* Added in the carpark rates  of the malls to allow people to have easy reference and access to them.
-* Added in Ngee Ann City and Ion Orchard pages with similar features as Vivo City page
 * About us and Contact us page containing information about the site and how to contact us.

-####Planned features
-* Our team hopes to add more malls to the website.
-* Once we have the website done, we would like to implement an iOS application with similar features found on the website.
-* One click login to forums with social network accounts will also be implemented.
-* Login in allows user to view new promotions/news about their saved favourite malls or most visited.
-* Adding in bootstrap to ease view on different mobile or tablet devices.
-* Refine the forum further.

 * Navigation bar which is use to facilitate the user to navigate through the website.
 Navigation bar would include all pages (Home, Browse, Parking Rates, Forums, About Us, Contact Us).
 * Browse
 	* Search tool for different malls.
 This would lead the user to the mall's page.